ugabiga/go-examples/di/README.md

 ## 3. Fx
 I prefer `fx` over `dig`. `fx` reduces the amount of repetitive code I had to write in `dig`.
 Also debugging is much easier in `fx` than in `dig`.

+## 4. Wire
+I don’t like that `wire` uses code generation.
+And I don't like the fact that if I want to initialize an object, I have to list all its dependencies in the `wire.Build` function.
+Unless I specifically need compile-time dependency injection, I would not use it personally.